-The Government of Mexico began to fight their own problem by banning the import of pseudoephedrine, after whole containers of the precursor drug were found to be headed for Mexico from China, labeled as some other chemical.
+The Government of Mexico began to fight their own problem by banning the import of pseudoephedrine after whole containers of the precursor drug were found to be headed for Mexico from China, labeled as some other chemical.
 Many meth lab operators in Mexico began to use a different precursor chemical that resulted in methamphetamine that was not as strong and was more adulterated with toxic chemicals.
-Many people in Mexico who used a particularly unrefined form of this methamphetamine suffered severe physical damage, being unable to think or talk coherently afterwards.
+Many people in Mexico who used a particularly unrefined form of this methamphetamine suffered severe physical damage, being unable to think or talk coherently afterward.

 New Recipe for Meth Causes Resurgence of the Small Labs

 By 2007 in the US, there was a new recipe for making meth that was easily available on the internet.
 This method required much less lab equipment and also much less pseudoephedrine to turn out a batch of meth.
-It was called the one-pot or "shake and bake" method as the ingredients were all supposed to be combined in a two-liter soda bottle where they could be gently mixed and then would gradually turn into methamphetamine.
-The process was so simple that one woman was found wandering in an Tulsa Walmart store for hours, carrying a two-liter bottle in which she was trying to make meth.
+It was called the one-pot or “shake and bake” method as the ingredients were all supposed to be combined in a two-liter soda bottle where they could be gently mixed and then would gradually turn into methamphetamine.
+The process was so simple that one woman was found wandering in a Tulsa Walmart store for hours, carrying a two-liter bottle in which she was trying to make meth.
 She had found all the ingredients she needed, right in the store.
 Now with a smaller quantity of pseudoephedrine-containing cold medication, meth cooks could turn out a quantity of finished meth that was worth the work.

 Cooks began to recruit meth addicts and give them money and sometimes false IDs so they could make the rounds of drugstores in the region and pick up as much cold medicine as possible.
 Carfuls of meth addicts with hundreds of packages of cold medication began to be noted, and meth labs often had huge piles of empty cold pill packages on hand.
-This method of acquiring precursor chemicals is referred to as "smurfing," and it is rampant across the West, Midwest, South and Northeast.
+This method of acquiring precursor chemicals is referred to as “smurfing,” and it is rampant across the West, Midwest, South, and Northeast.

 Soon, the number of meth labs seized began to rise again, reaching 11,000 by 2010.
 States once again began to pass legislation aimed at knocking out these small labs.
 Oregon and Mississippi made anything with pseudoephedrine prescription-only and watched their problems with small labs and crime drop as a result.